Answer: The Lord of the Rings was Filmed in New Zealand!

 The Lord of the Rings in Queenstown

 Queenstown is renowned for its adventure activities and outstanding scenery, so it’s no surprise that this popular South Island destination was chosen to feature in The Lord of the Rings.
 Most of The Lord of the Rings filming locations can be accessed a short drive away.
 Alternatively, tours with Nomad Safaris are available to take you to some of The Lord of the Rings location highlights.
+Find out more on Viator and Tripadvisor.
 Here are some Lord of the Rings locations in Queenstown to add to your bucket list:

 For an in-depth location guide to each of these Queenstown Lord of the Rings locations, check out Lord of the Rings Locations in Queenstown.
 Plus, for more things to do in Queenstown, take a look at 10 Queenstown Must-Dos.